hull-ships/hull-incoming-webhooks/assets/readme.md

 | `incoming.account.link.success` | Logged after the user has been successfully linked with an account.      |
 | `incoming.account.link.error`   | Logged when an error occurred during linking a user to an account.       |
 | `incoming.user.error`           | Logged if an error is encountered during compute.                        |

+### My request is rejected with 404 error
+This means that the request is made with wrong http verb.
+It needs to be POST request.

+### My request is rejected with 400 error
+This means that the request is not having a correct body.
+It needs to have json or urlencoded body.